Dario Damjanović

-Dario Damjanović (born 23 July 1981) is a Bosnian professional football manager and former player.
+Dario Damjanović (born 23 July 1981) is a Bosnian professional football manager and former player who is the manager of First League of FBiH club Igman Konjic.

 Club career

-Damjanović started his career at football clubs in Bosnia and Herzegovina and Serbia, but signed with Croatian club Hajduk Split in the summer of 2004.
+Damjanović started his career in Bosnia and Herzegovina, but signed with Croatian club Hajduk Split in the summer of 2004.

-On 31 January 2009, he moved from Luch-Energiya of the Russian Premier League to German side 1.
+On 31 January 2009, he moved from Luch Vladivostok of the Russian Premier League to German side 1.
 FC Kaiserslautern.

 In September 2011, Damjanović returned to Bosnia and signed with Bosnian Premier League club Čelik Zenica.

 International career

 Damjanović made his debut for Bosnia and Herzegovina in a February 2004 friendly match away against Macedonia and has earned a total of 17 caps, scoring 2 goals.
 On 26 March 2008, he scored two goals for Bosnia in a friendly against Macedonia.
 These were his first two goals ever for the national team.
 His final international game was an August 2009 friendly against Iran.